Role

 Career overview

 Professor Mansfield joined NTU from the School of Design Engineering at Imperial College London where he was Professor of Design Engineering and Human Factors.
-At Imperial he was been central to the establishment of the School of Design Engineering which launched in 2015.
+At Imperial, he was been central to the establishment of the School of Design Engineering which launched in 2015.
 He established the Human Performance and Experience research cluster and the college Human Factors Network.
-Prior to joining Imperial, Neil was Professor of Human Factors Engineering and Associate Dean for Research at Loughborough University Design School.
+Before joining Imperial, Neil was Professor of Human Factors Engineering and Associate Dean for Research at Loughborough University Design School.
 He is both a Chartered Engineer and Chartered Ergonomist / Human Factors Specialist as well as FHEA.

 Neil obtained his undergraduate degree from the Institute of Sound and Vibration Research at the University of Southampton where, after working in the automotive industry, he returned to complete his PhD studying the biomechanics of drivers exposed to vibration and shock and their interaction with their seats.
 He spent his post-doc in Umeå Sweden, where he worked with the forestry industry to improve the working environment of machinery drivers, before taking up a lectureship at Loughborough University.